CahidArda/prisonner-s-dilemma-strategy-evolution/README.md

 ###### Graph 11
 ![](./previous_results/_graphs/g1.png)

-In this run there was again a Pavlov domination, but then this domination collapsed towards the end for reasons I don't know.
+In this run there was again a Pavlov domination, but interestingly this domination collapsed towards the end.